aws/aws-parallelcluster/api/README.md

 This is useful to test the integration with AWS Lambda.

 #### Run the Flask development server
-Use the following to run a local Flask development server hosting the API: `docker run --entrypoint python pcluster-lambda -m api.app`
+Use the following to run a local Flask development server hosting the API: `docker run -p 8080:8080 --entrypoint python pcluster-lambda -m pcluster.api.flask_app`

 Then you can navigate to the following url to test the API: `http://0.0.0.0:8080/ui` Note that to enable swagger-ui you have to build the docker with `--build-arg PROFILE=dev`.

 This is particularly useful to ignore the AWS Lambda layer and directly hit the Flask application with plain HTTP requests.
-An even simpler way to do this which also offers live reloading of the API code, is to just ignore the Docker container and run a local Flask server on your host by executing `cd ../cli/src && python -m api.app`
+An even simpler way to do this which also offers live reloading of the API code, is to just ignore the Docker container and run a local Flask server on your host by executing `cd ../cli/src && python -m pcluster.api.flask_app`

 ## Deploy the API test infrastructure with SAM cli (API Gateway + Lambda)
 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality